sakeefkarim/popaging-dataviz-UK/README.md

+# `PopAging DataViz—UK`

-# `PopAging DataViz—UK`: Visualizing Population Data in `R`
+## Visualising Population Data in `R`

 ### A Three-Day Workshop at the University of Oxford

 `PopAging DataViz—UK` is a three-day workshop on visualising population data within `R`—a powerful, open-source programming language for statistical computing and visualisation.
-Throughout the workshop, the [`ggplot2`](https://ggplot2.tidyverse.org/){.external target="_blank"} library will serve as our workhorse and lodestar.
+Throughout the workshop, the [`ggplot2`](https://ggplot2.tidyverse.org/) library will serve as our workhorse and lodestar.
 Over the course of three days, workshop participants will be exposed to many of the principles undergirding the [*grammar of graphics*]{style="text-decoration: underline; text-decoration-color: #324D6B;"} framework for visualising data in systematic fashion—a grammar that serves as the lifeblood of `ggplot2` and its many extensions.

 Then, the course will slowly build in complexity.
 Concretely, participants will be exposed to modules on: